 Swimming is a healthy activity for all ages and has a comparatively low risk for injury compared with many other sports.
 Some health risks nevertheless should be taken note of, particularly those with serious or life-threatening consequences:

-- Exhaustion or unconsciousness may result, especially in open bodies of water
+- Drowning can result from exhaustion or unconsciousness, especially in open bodies of water;

-- Hypothermia, due to cold water, which can lead to rapid exhaustion and eventual unconsciousness
+- Hypothermia, due to cold water, which can lead to rapid exhaustion and eventual unconsciousness;

 Injury Prevention Strategies